 Did you know you’re eating a credit card’s worth of plastic every week?
 Research indicates that people ingest about five grams of microplastic per week, largely through water products, beer, salt and shellfish.
-Stepping onto the food and beverage advertising stage, new ads from the World Wildlife Foundation hope to prompt people, companies and governments into acting against the millions of tons of plastic leaking into nature every year with this uncomfortable and somewhat shocking messaging.
+Stepping onto the food and beverage advertising stage, new ads from the World Wildlife Foundation hope to prompt people, companies and governments into action.
+Encouraging them to stand against the millions of tons of plastic leaking into nature every year with this uncomfortable and somewhat shocking messaging.
 As a result, it may not be long before the label “Plastic Free” on food becomes the new “Non GMO.”

 East West Market – “Shameful Bags”